argoproj/argo-cd/docs/user-guide/diffing.md

 ## Application Level Configuration

 Argo CD allows ignoring differences at a specific JSON path, using [RFC6902 JSON patches](https://tools.ietf.org/html/rfc6902) and [JQ path expressions](https://stedolan.github.io/jq/manual/#path(path_expression)).
+It is also possible to ignore differences from fields owned by specific managers defined in `metadata.managedFields` in live resources.

 The following sample application is configured to ignore differences in `spec.replicas` for all deployments:

 ```yaml
 spec: